-- 3.7 Stafford Borough Council is a signatory of The Staffordshire Compact.
+3.6 Stafford Borough Council is a signatory of The Staffordshire Compact.
 The Staffordshire Compact is a commitment between the third sector (made up of voluntary and community organisations) and public organisations (made up of local authorities, police, fire and rescue and the health authority) in Staffordshire.
+This compact aims to provide a framework for the third sector and public organisations to work together to provide more effective and co-ordinated services to local communities.

+Vision and Our Commitment to You 3

-This compact aims to provide a framework for the third sector and public organisations to work together to provide more effective and coordinated services to local communities. - 3.8 The Stafford Borough Compact was developed to help achieve shared aims and principles outlined in the Staffordshire Compact and to also demonstrate how it would support the voluntary and community sector in the Borough.
-This includes building stronger partnerships with the voluntary and community sector. - 3.9 Stafford Borough Council has a responsibility to provide excellent services to the public and value for money to the taxpayer.
-The channels through which public services are delivered and by which the public has contact with the authority, (be that via telephone, online, in person or other means) are a critical part of public service provision and there is an ongoing impetus for them to be managed effectively and efficiently for everyone.
-This is why the Council have developed a Customer Access Strategy and ensured that the draft Statement of Community Involvement is aligned to it.
-By increasing the range of channels available for accessing a full range of services, customers are better able to engage at a time and in a way that suits their lifestyle.
-This makes it easier and more convenient for our customers to access services, when, where and how they choose to do so in the most cost effective way.
-Support Staffordshire is the new infrastructure organisation for the voluntary sector - 3.10 In terms of consultation with the Voluntary and Community Sector, the Council will endeavour to provide adequate consultation timescales that are contained within the guidance outlined in the Compact Agreement.
+- 3.7 The Stafford Borough Compact was developed to help achieve shared aims and principles outlined in the Staffordshire Compact and to also demonstrate how it would support the voluntary and community sector in the Borough.
+This includes building stronger partnerships with the voluntary and community sector. - 3.8 With regards to planning matters, Stafford Borough Council will engage with VAST, who are the Voluntary and Community Infrastructure Organisation for Staffordshire, and Support Staffordshire (Stafford and District), who are the local Community Voluntary Service (or successor organisations) to help assist with the formulation and development of Planning Policy Documents, as and when appropriate. - 3.9 Stafford Borough Council is currently in the process of reviewing the existing Compact agreement with the Voluntary and Community Sector, and once this has been completed, it will be available on the Stafford Borough Council website to view.